MoniSwon/todo-project/README.md

 It's the Sort selection. *I'm just starting it.
 Will I finish it ?*

 Why is it non-functionnal ?
 Because I'm a bad student making her homework the last day.

-* There is one problem I noticed later :

-The Status is not edited when we try to edit it